-THE DEADLINE FOR SUBMISSION OF APPLICATIONS FOR THE NEXT ROUND OF GRANTS IS FRIDAY 24TH MAY
+THE DEADLINE FOR APPLICATIONS IS TUESDAY 30TH MAY

 The Cotswolds AONB Sustainable Development Fund is a regional grants scheme, available to individuals, groups or businesses that have ideas or projects that will improve the Cotswolds both now and in the future.

-The Cotswolds AONB Sustainable Development Fund is coordinated and managed by the Cotswolds Conservation Board with resources provided by Natural England (DEFRA).
+The Cotswolds AONB Sustainable Development Fund is coordinated and managed by the Cotswolds Conservation Board with resources provided by Defra.

 What is Sustainable Development?

 - social progress which meets the needs of everyone

 - ensuring a diverse and prosperous rural economy (which supports the conservation and enhancement of the area's special qualities)

 Grants are usually awarded for 50% of project costs.
 However, this can be extended to 75% for projects led by non-profit making organizations.
 Grants ranging from a few hundred pounds up to £8,000 are available for the 2017/18 round of funding.